lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 ![](/assets/website.png)

 It aimed to be maximally accurate.
 I'm an opaque blob with some projects on the surface.
 Who am I to categorize my project correctly?
-I dream of maps.
-Maps speak for themselves and they display opportunity.
+Instead, I dream of maps.
+They speak for themselves and display opportunity.
 In this spirit, projects are scattered over the surface, users were able to rotate the blob.
+The distance between them was determined by "connections" I set as I saw fit.
+More flexible and accurate than categories, I thought.
+I then simulated the surface as if connected blobs attract each other and disconnected ones repell each other.
+This was meant to lead to a visually quickly and intuitively understood blob distribution.

-bigger spheres = more time spent on the project brighter spheres = newer project thumbnails of proximate spheres for recognizability, efficiency (no click needed) and act as buttons
+bigger spheres = more time spent on the project brighter spheres = newer project thumbnails of proximate spheres that act as buttons to the projects make them more distinct.

-how close they were was determined by "connections" I set.
-An optimization algorithm computed the state of "lowest potential energy" given connecting force - repulsive force between foreigners.

 ![](/assets/pasted-image-20240123193144.png)
-figure: Information about me (smol white dot) and the two rather personal works nearby seemed "connected" to me. they all give more direct image of my mind
+example for connections: Information about me (smol white dot) and the two rather personal works nearby seemed "connected" to me: they all give a more direct image of my mind.

 ![](/assets/pasted-image-20240123193439.png)

-In the summary at the beginning of each project page, connected notes (neighbors) were referenced to more explitly lay out the structure and help with further reading.
+In the summary at the beginning of each project page, connected notes (neighbors) were referenced explitly to lay out the structure and provide further reading.

 #### the pragmatist says it sucks